Iodine Treatment of Graves’ Disease Part Two

 Jeffrey Dach MD

-One of the concerns about Iodine treatment of Graves Disease, is some patients do not respond to, or escape from the suppressive effects of iodine, leading to more difficult to treat thyrotoxicosis.
-This was decribed in a 2015 study by Dr. Ai Yoshihara of women during pregnancy, switching from Methimazole to Iodine.
+The main objection to use of Iodine for first line therapy of Graves’ Disease is resistance or escape from the suppressive effects of iodine, leading to more difficult to treat thyrotoxicosis in about 9-12 per cent of patients.
+This was described in a 2015 study by Dr. Ai Yoshihara switching pregnant women from Methimazole to Iodine treatment for Graves’ Disease.
 Although 90 per cent successful, about 9-10% of patients escaped from the suppressive effects of Iodine and worsened the hyperthyroidism.
 This was unpredictable with no obvious parameters to predict which patients would respond well, and which patients would worsen.
 (1-3)

 Okamura Study 504 Graves’ Patients Treated with Iodine Alone